logchimp/docs/docs/install/source.md

 ## Setup postgreSQL database

-There are few ways to set up a database.
+There are a few ways to set up a database.

 * Download the [official Postgres package](https://www.postgresql.org/download/)
 * Run a [postgres docker container](https://hub.docker.com/_/postgres)
 * Use a remote or self-managed database

-To spin up a postgres database quickly and easily on your local machine, we recommend you to use PostgreSQL docker image.
+To spin up a database quickly and easily on your local machine, we recommend you to use the PostgreSQL docker image.

 ```bash
 docker run -d \